 Three young Broncos will vie to replace Maddy McDevitt

 Boise State women's soccer will play nine nonconference games, including two at home

 The third annual Run For Dunn experienced a record turnout earlier this month

 The third annual Run For Dunn fundraiser was held June 1, 2014, to honor former Boise State soccer student-athlete Amy Dunn.
 The event raises money and awareness for skin cancer prevention in Idaho.
 Dunn passed away in 2012, after a bout with stage IV melanoma.

 Boise State head coach Jim Thomas shares his thoughts on Colorado State, San Diego State and New Mexico.

-Jim Thomas will be making his head coaching debut during the 2013 season after spending five years as an assistant at Washington.
+Jim Thomas enters his second year at the helm of Bronco soccer after spending five years as an assistant at Washington.

 Thomas helped Washington to a 50-28-11 record since 2008, turning the program around after the Huskies went 12-43-5 during the three years prior to his arrival.
 During his five seasons in Seattle, Washington made four NCAA Tournament appearances including a run to the Elite Eight in 2010.
 Thomas' duties with the program included the coordination of recruiting some of the nation's elite youth talent as well as leading on-field training sessions.

 Thomas has seen success at various levels in the soccer arena, spending time as head coach at the community college, high school and club levels.
 Over the past decade, he has spent time with both the Crossfire Premier Soccer Club and the Northwest Nationals Premier Soccer Club, garnering four State Championships.

 Prior to joining the staff at Washington, Thomas headed the men's team at Edmonds (Wash.)
 Community College from 2005-07 and served as head coach of Seattle's Roosevelt High School boys' varsity team from 2000-05.